PlayeRom/flightgear-addon-logbook/README.md

 ## NOTE

 1. If you properly close the simulator during the flight ("File" -> "Exit"), the current flight status will be saved to the logbook (without landing information, of course).
-2. If the simulator will be closed incorrectly during flight, e.g. via the [X] button on the window bar, or a crash occurs, the logbook data should be saved in the `recovery.csv` file.
-The data in the `recovery.csv` file will be automatically transferred to the `logbook.csv` file when the simulator is restarted.
-For version 2024.1 and later, the data is always, cyclically written directly to the SQLite database, so the `recovery.csv` file is redundant.
+2. If the simulator will be closed incorrectly during flight, e.g. via the [X] button on the window bar, or a crash occurs, the logbook data should be saved in the `recovery-v5.csv` file.
+The data in the `recovery-v5.csv` file will be automatically transferred to the `logbook.csv` file when the simulator is restarted.
+For version 2024.1 and later, the data is always, cyclically written directly to the SQLite database, so the `recovery-v5.csv` file is redundant.
 Data for recovery mode is saved every minute.
 3. To count as a landing, the aircraft must rest on all wheels and maintain this state for at least 3 seconds.
 In this way, an ugly bounce off the runway will not be counted as a landing by the add-on.
 4. If you start a simulation in the air, the add-on will recognize this and start logging without waiting for take-off.
 5. If you start a simulation in the air, the add-on is unable to recognize the landing gear, so the landing detection pass will extend to 6 seconds (giving an extra 3 seconds to make sure the aircraft is resting on all wheels).